tillfoo/GHF51-Case/README.md

 # GHF51-Case

-This is a 3D-printable case for the GHF51 single board computer.
+This is a 3D-printable case for the GHF51 single-board computer.

 ![GHF51 Case](images/assembled-back.png)